-- In 2019, 27% of men and 29% of women were obese.
+- In England, obesity prevalence has been gradually increasing and is now almost double the rate it was 25 years ago.
+28% of adults were obese in 2019 and obesity levels are similar for men and women. - The proportion who are overweight has fallen slightly over the same period as more people have become obese.
+Severe obesity has also increased since 1993, 2% of men and over 4% of women were morbidly obese in 2019, compared with fewer than 0.5% of men and just over 1% of women in 1993. - In 2019, 27% of men and 29% of women were obese.
 Around two thirds of adults were overweight or obese, this was more prevalent among men (68%) than women (60%). - Obesity increased with age from just 13% of adults aged between 16 and 24, to 36% of those aged 65 to 74.
-It was lower among adults aged 75 and over (26%). - In all age groups except the youngest (16-24 years), the majority of adults were overweight or obese. - Areas with the highest rates of obesity tend to be clustered around urban areas in the north of England. - Adults living in the most deprived areas are the most likely to be obese.
+It was lower among adults aged 75 and over (26%). - Adults living in the most deprived areas are the most likely to be obese.
 This difference is particularly pronounced for women, 39% of women in the most deprived areas are obese, compared with 22% in the least deprived areas. - There were more than 1 million hospital admissions linked to obesity in England in 2019/20, an increase of 17% compared to 2018/19.
-Rates of obesity related hospital admissions in the most deprived parts of the country are 2.4 times higher than in the least deprived areas.6 - There is now stark evidence that living with obesity also increases the risk of severe COVID-19.
-This may also explain some of the inequities seen in COVID-19 risk across society.
+Rates of obesity related hospital admissions in the most deprived parts of the country are 2.4 times higher than in the least deprived areas.6